How SWIM works (Scala)

 JVM desktop version

-Runs as java, reusing swing GUI from JCM
+Runs as java, reusing old "swing" GUI from JCM.

 Simpler debugging for code in development

-Yet both versions calculate exactly the same curves.
+Yet all versions share the same science code, calculate the same curves.

 Scala3 - strongly typed, multi-paradigm, yet with readable syntax (minimal braces), is both reliable and flexible.